InfinityAlgo-Academy/LightHouse/readme.md

 * **[Fluxguard](https://fluxguard.com/)** - Fluxguard provides website DOM change monitoring orchestrated with Google Puppeteer, and audited by Lighthouse.
 Fluxguard is a freemium product, with monthly monitoring of up to 75 pages for free.

 * **[Foo](https://www.foo.software)** - Foo continuously monitors performance with Lighthouse and provides a timeline chart by day, week, or month.
 Users can receive alerts via email, Slack, and PagerDuty.
-Foo is a paid service with several tiers of pricing.
+Foo offers free and paid products.

 * **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).